klandestino/sigRTC/README.md

 The realm identifies your application/protocol, so you connect to someone using compatible software.
 It is just some random string that you choose yourself.
 It could be `realm=MyApp` or actually anything.

+To avoid any troubles with case insensitive file systems or other fuckups, we are a bit anal and only allow lower case a-z and 0-9 chars in the realm string.

 #### Send an offer

 When you have created a WebRTC "offer", you should post it to a sigRTC server to say